Winter Guard Gun Carriage

 - Ton of Bricks - A model hit by a non-impact attack with this weapon is slammed d3˝ directly away from this model.
 The POW of collateral damage is equal to the POW of this weapon.

-- Trampling Hooves - This model may make charge attacks with a mount attack.
+- Trampling Hooves - This model can make charge attacks with this weapon in addition to making impact attacks.

 - Battle Engine - All battle engines share the same special rules, most notably being immune to a bunch of stuff.
 Click here for the long version.